ryanjgallagher/focalevents/README.md

 ### Configuration

 The configuration file `config.yaml` specifies important information for connecting to different APIs and storing the data.
 Some of these fields need to be set before starting.
-Directories, schemas, and tables do not have to already exist when you are specifying them in the configuration file; `config.py` will create them as necessary.
-The only thing that needs to already exist is the PostgreSQL database.

 1. Under the `psql` field, you need to provide information for connecting to the database.
 At minimum, you need to specify the `database` name and `user` name.
 If you have altered any of the PostgreSQL defaults, you may also need to enter the `host`, `port`, or `password`.
 Otherwise, these can be left as `null`.

 2. Under `keys`, you need to provide API authorization tokens.

 3. Individual event query configuration files are used to set the queries sent to the API (see below for more detail).
-The `input` field specifies the directories from which those files will be read.
-This directory defaults to `input` in the `focalevents` directory, but it can be changed to any other directory.
+The `input` field specifies the directory from which those files will be read.
+The input directory can be changed or left as the default.

 4. Data is stored both in a PostgreSQL database and as raw JSON.
-The schema and tables used for storing the data in PostgreSQL can be set using the `output.psql` fields.
-The schema can be changed, but it is suggested to not change the table names from the defaults.
-For the JSON output, the `output.json` field specifies the directories where the raw JSON will be written.
-This directory defaults to `output` in the `focalevents` directory, but it can be changed to any other directory.
+The name of the schema used for storing the data in PostgreSQL can be set using the `output.psql` fields.
+The schema can changed or left as the default.
+The table names should not be changed.
+For the JSON output, the `output.json` field specifies the directory where the raw JSON will be written.
+The output directory can be changed or left as the default.

 Once the database information, API tokens, and input and output locations are set, go to the `focalevents` folder and run: